DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 If an adventurer makes an acceptable offering, they will receive the **Blessing of the Aegis Order**, which gives them +2 damage to Undead for 5 days.

-If an adventurer makes an unacceptable offering, the smoke will curl and wrihte into a Shadow which will attack the one who made the offering.
+If an adventurer makes an unacceptable offering, the smoke will curl and writhe into a Shadow which will attack the one who made the offering.

 **Acceptable Offerings**:  1 sp (or more), food, scroll, book, ring, amulet, etc. Basically inanimate things with some value.